vmware-archive/dependency-labeler/README.md

 Additional source url allows you to specify a url which points to an archived source of a dependency.
 You can specify as many source urls as required using additional `--additional-source-url` flags.

 Validation: The urls must be valid and reachable.
 There is also a check to ensure that the url points to a compressed file type.
 Only the extension is checked and not the contents of the file.
-On encountering an invalid url, Deplab will provide an error message in StdErr.
-By default Deplab will exit with a non-zero exit code.
-This default behaviour can be altered by using the `--ignore-validation-errors` flag, and Deplab will continue and exit with a zero exit code.
+On encountering an invalid url, deplab will provide an error message in StdErr.
+By default deplab will exit with a non-zero exit code.
+This default behaviour can be altered by using the `--ignore-validation-errors` flag, and deplab will continue and exit with a zero exit code.

 ##### Additional sources file